 But how do you choose the right one?
 That's where BestReviews comes in.
 It's our job to research the market, and bring you the best possible advice to help you decide.
 We have our own test facilities, where we can put each machine through its paces.
 We conduct field trials, and we talk to professionals, so we've got every angle covered.
 Most importantly, we're independent.
 We never accept manufacturer samples, so you're assured of honest results.

-The five log splitters in our matrix are those we recommend after assessing dozens of competitors.
+The five log splitters in our product list are those we recommend after assessing dozens of competitors.
 Each offers a range of features to suit different owners.
 If you'd like an in-depth look at the options available, and the various elements that determine the best log splitter for your needs, please read the report that follows.

 All the log splitters covered by our research use the same principle: a hydraulic ram forces the log against a metal wedge.
 The wedge doesn't actually cut the wood — it's not really sharp at all — but the force applied by the hydraulics splits the log very effectively.